 Symptoms may happen all the time, or only when your child is tired or sick.
 Symptoms may include:

 - One or both eyes that appear to be turned in different directions

 - Double vision

 - Shutting one eye in outdoor light or squinting one or both eyes

 How is it diagnosed?

-Your healthcare provider will test your vision and ability to follow objects with each eye.
-Your provider will test if your eyes can work well together by checking for three-dimensional vision.
-He or she will also examine your eyes for any signs of disease.
+Your provider will test your child’s vision and ability to follow objects with each eye.
+In older children, the provider will test if your child’s eyes can work well together by checking for three-dimensional vision.
+He or she will also examine your child’s eyes for any signs of disease.